Grimes House and Mill Complex

 The Grimes House and Mill Complex, located on Boone's Creek in Fayette County, Kentucky, near Lexington, Kentucky, dates from 1813.
 It was listed on the National Register of Historic Places in 1982.
 It is historically significant in that it is considered to be one of the "most important early commercial buildings remaining in central Kentucky."
+It is also known as the Grimes House and Iroquois Hunt Club.

 Description

 The complex of buildings that make up the site include the mill building, the Grimes family home, the springhouse, a cemetery and the foundations of a former flax house and a distillery.
 In the mid-20th century, a barn, guest house and riding arena was constructed.
 The Flemish bond pattern stonework used in construction are considered "some of the finest to be seen in central Kentucky.

 The 18-acre site's historic function was for industry, manufacturing, processing and extraction, and was also used for domestic purposes as a single dwelling home.

 The quarried stone springhouse is across the road from the mill building.
 It has a stone doorway and an earthen mound.
 It is directly adjacent to Grimes Mill Rd. and faces out upon it.